zxdb/ZXDB/README.md

 #### _SECONDARY TABLES_

-* `aliases` - alternate titles for items (sometimes generic, sometimes just for a specific release and/or idiom)
+* `aliases` - alternate titles for items (sometimes generic, sometimes just for a specific release and/or language)

 * `downloads` - available material related to a specific entry/release (screenshot, tape image, inlay, map, instructions, etc)